-Magnetic Couplings consist of an outer and an inner drive.
-The two drives do not touch each other - the coupling works via the non-contact transfer of power, which means that the magnetic solution - in contrast to traditional solutions - does not experience any wear.
-The Magnetic Couplings is thus maintenance-free.
+Magnetic Couplings consist of an outer and inner drive and they do not touch one another.
+A coupling works via the non-contact transfer of power which means the magnetic solution, in contrast to the traditional, does not experience any wear.
+Therefore, the Magnetic Couplings are maintenance-free.

 Magnetic Couplings are also called torque couplings because they can transfer a certain maximum mechanical torque through the air.
 If the torque exceeds this maximum value, the coupling will "slip", which means that the rotational speed between the two coupled units is no longer the same.
 This prevents wear and tear and the Magnetic Couplings provides a built-in safety feature that protects against damage.

 There are two main types of couplings.
-One type has a radial design - similar to an ordinary electric motor - while the other is axially oriented such that it can transfer forces through a surface.
+One type has a radial design that is similar to an ordinary electric motor, while the other is axially oriented so that it can transfer forces through a surface.